 a) EEURLLC,DV,Latency

 b) A KPI that shows the energy efficiency of network slices of type URLLC.
-The Pns for a network slice of type URLLC is the sum of UL and DL traffic volumes at N3 interface on a per S-NSSAI basis multiplied by the inverse of the end-to-end User Plane (UP) latency of the network slice.
+The Pns for a network slice of type URLLC is the sum of UL and DL traffic volumes at N3 or N9 interface(s) on a per S-NSSAI basis multiplied by the inverse of the end-to-end User Plane (UP) latency of the network slice.
 In this KPI variant, data volume and latency are two factors considered for evaluating the performance of network slice.
-This KPI is applicable for the case of URLLC network slice is deployed and operators want to evaluate the slice EE KPI for different periods of time such as busy time slots (more DV) and idle time slots (less DV).
+This KPI is applicable for the cases where, for example, the URLLC network slice is deployed and operators want to evaluate the Energy Efficiency of the slice at different periods of time, such as the busy hours in the morning and the idle hours in the mid night, in which both latency performance and the data volume performance can vary.

+where

+wN3 and wN9 are the weight for DVN3 and DVN9 respectively. wN3 and wN9 can be decided according to the deployment of PSA UPF.
+For example, in cases where PSA UPF has only N9 tunnels, such as the ones described in TS 23.501[2] clause 5.6.4 and clause 5.33.2.2, wN3 can be set to 0 and WN9 can be set to 1, so that only N9 interface is considered.
+In the cases where PSA UPF has only N3 tunnels, wN3 can be set to 1 and wN9 can be set to 0, so that only N3 interface is considered.

-This KPI is obtained by the product of the sum of UL and DL traffic data volumes at N3 interface(s) of the network slice multiplied by the inverse of the end-to-end User Plane (UP) latency of the network slice, divided by the energy consumption of the network slice.
+This KPI is obtained by the product of the sum of the weighted UL and DL traffic data volumes at N3 interface(s) or N9 interface of the PSA UPF of the network slice multiplied by the inverse of the end-to-end User Plane (UP) latency of the network slice, divided by the energy consumption of the network slice.
 The unit of this KPI is bit/(0.1ms*J).

 c)